This post contains affiliate links. Read the full disclosure here.

 Most Disney resorts offer bus transportation to Epcot.
 Check the bus schedule at your resort and/or the My Disney Experience app.
 Buses run regularly before park open and after park close.
 Note that resorts with Skyliner access to Epcot have bus transportation infrequently, or may not run buses at all.

-Also note that Boardwalk area resorts (from which you can walk to Epcot) do not offer bus transportation to Epcot.
+Also note that Boardwalk area resorts (from which you can walk or ride a boat to Epcot) do not offer bus transportation to Epcot.
 These include Beach Club Resort, Yacht Club Resort, Boardwalk Resort, and Swan and Dolphin Resort.

 Walking to Epcot